td0g/EEPROMwearlevel/README.md

 ### Storing Settings

 Settings which are frequently updated can be saved more often without danger of EEPROM failure.
-Using the update() function is particularly useful since the data will only be saved if they have been changed.
+The standard Arduino's EEPROM.update() function can handle 8 bits of data, but for larger amounts of data this library may be useful.
+Using this library's update() function is particularly useful since the data will only be saved if they have been changed.

 ### Datalogging